DavidAkaFunky/HighlyDepSys2023/HDSLedger/stuff/Narwhal_Tusk.md

 - Centralised algorithms make the leader become a bottleneck
 - Metadata (e.g. votes) and block messages contribute evenly for the complexity, although block messages are many orders of magnitude larger than consensus messages

-Hypothesis: "a better Mempool, that reliably distributes transactions, is the key enabler of a high-performance ledger It should be separated from the consensus protocol altogether, leaving consensus only the job of ordering small fixedsize references.
+Hypothesis: "a better Mempool, that reliably distributes transactions, is the key enabler of a high-performance ledger It should be separated from the consensus protocol altogether, leaving consensus only the job of ordering small fixed size references.
 This leads to an overall system throughput being largely unaffected by consensus throughput"

 How to test:
 Use Hotstuff but separate block dissemination into a separate system called "Batched-HS"